queen-raae/gatsby-remark-oembed/README.md

 ## Example site

 Check out [gatsby-remark-oembed.netlify.com/](https://gatsby-remark-oembed.netlify.com/).
-Its source code can be found in [gatsby-remark-oembed-example-site](/gatsby-remark-oembed-example-site).
+Its source code can be found in `/gatsby-remark-oembed-md-site` folder.

 ## How to use